ilkerhalil/KVLite/README.md

 # ![](http://pomma89.altervista.org/kvlite/logo-64.png "KVLite Logo") KVLite

-*KVLite is a partition-based key-value cache built for SQL.*
+*KVLite is a partition-based key-value cache built for SQL RDBMSs.*

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ELJWKEYS9QGKA)

-KVLite can be stored either in persistent or volatile fashion, and each key/value pair can have its own lifetime and refresh mode.
+KVLite entries can be stored either in persistent or volatile fashion, and each key/value pair can have its own lifetime and refresh mode.

+Entries are grouped by partition, where each key must be unique only inside the partition it belongs to.

-Following RDBMS systems are currently supported by KVLite or will be supported soon:
+Following RDBMSs are currently supported by KVLite or will be supported soon:

 * MySQL and MariaDB (.NET and .NET Core)
-* Oracle (.NET only)
+* Oracle (.NET only, expected driver in Q1/2018)
 * PostgreSQL (.NET and .NET Core)
 * SQL Server (.NET and .NET Core)
 * SQLite (.NET and .NET Core)

+KVLite implements different caching adapters for various libraries and frameworks:

+* ASP.NET Core distributed cache and session.
+* ASP.NET WebAPI output cache.
+* ASP.NET WebForms output cache and viewstate storage.
+* Entity Framework query cache.

 ## Summary